Phoenix Feathers - Frequently Asked Questions

 Once a bird is fully weaned and eating on their own, we feed them a diet of pellets, a small amount of seeds, and fresh fruit or vegetables.
 In the wild they eat leaves, flowers, whatever fruit that may be available and sometimes small insects.
 A diet of pure seed does not provide the full spectrum of nutrition that a bird needs.
 Birds that eat nothing but seeds have a shorter lifespan, and can have health issues such as obesity and vitamin deficiencies.
 In speaking to a vet professional that works for a world renowned zoo, they feed only pellets, along with fruits.
 Vegetable is a culinary term that usually describes the non-fruit parts of plants that are edible.
 We feed both fruits and vegetables, but reserve the high sugar fruits for treats, and then only in small portions.

 Every single utensil involved in hand feeding is washed with soap and hot water after every feeding.
 Chicks do not have fully developed immune systems, so we take every precaution we can to avoid any possible contamination.
 Formula that is leftover from feeding is discarded.

 1. Carrot - Whole carrots that you cut up, or sliced whole carrots.
+Shredded carrots are good.
 Don't use the baby carrots.
 They can have a lot of bacteria on them.

 2. Green Beans - Fresh or frozen.
 Sometimes you can find them dehydrated, just be careful to read the ingredients as they can have a lot of added salt.